 The 2025 LMS update is the responsibility of the COJ EPD planning section on behalf of the Working Group and the Advisory Committee.
+The City's Emergency Preparedness Supervisor, serving as the LMS Coordinator, conducts monitoring of the plan in coordination with Duval Prepares.
 The COJ currently utilizes comprehensive land use planning, capital improvements planning, and local building codes to guide and control development.
 Upon official adoption of the 2025 LMS update, these existing mechanisms will have hazard mitigation strategies integrated into them as set forth in the six guiding principles, six goals, and multiple objectives outlined in the LMS.
 Several goals require action through enhanced regulations, building code revisions, ordinance review or updates, and infrastructure improvements to increase overall community resiliency.
+Significant events, including those which precipitate federal disaster declarations, may trigger an evaluation of the LMS at the discretion of Duval Prepares and the Emergency Preparedness Supervisor.